flaviostutz/monotag/README.md

   monotag latest    Show the latest tag for the path monotag tag       Calculate and show next tag, incrementing semver according
                     to detected changes on path
-  monotag version   Calculate and show next version, incrementing semver
-                    according to detected changes on path monotag tag-git   Calculate next tag and tag it in local git repo monotag tag-push  Calculate next tag, git-tag and git-push it to remote
+  monotag tag-git   Calculate next tag and tag it in local git repo monotag tag-push  Calculate next tag, git-tag and git-push it to remote